Imagine this situation.

 - Put together in a ZIP file and described in an XML file

 - XLM rules should be used for sequencing

 SCORM also defines standards for sequencing, run-time, and content packaging.

-Content packaging: It provides instruction on how SCORM content has to be transferred via ZIP files.
-It also lays guidelines on the use of metadata to ensure that the content is searchable and discoverable by the end-users.
+Content packaging: It provides instructions on how SCORM content has to be transferred via ZIP files.
+It also lays guidelines on the use of metadata to ensure that the content is searchable and discoverable by the end users.

 Run-time environment: SCORM describes the data model and API to standardize communication between the eLearning content and the LMS.
 This helps to ensure that the courses launch seamlessly on the LMS and that you can access accurate engagement data.

 Sequencing: The rules for sequencing are given in XML and describe how the end learner will navigate through the different content modules.
 Besides, they all describe how content authors and managers will track and monitor the learning progress.